-- Save evidence (do not to shower, wash, change or discard clothes)
+- Save evidence (do not shower, wash, change or discard clothes).

 Helping a Friend

 - Report any observed, experienced, or known sex discrimination, including sexual harassment and sexual violence.
 It does not matter if it occurred on campus, off campus, at a nearby private college campus, on break, last week, or two years ago.